 Jaws strikes like its titular great white shark, ambushing viewers in the opening scene in which a woman goes for nighttime swim off the shore of Amity Island, a tourist destination amping up for a money-making Fourth of July weekend, and is pulled screaming into the depths.
 When portions of her wash up the next day, the coroner first deems the cause of death as shark attack but changes his story to boating accident after pressure from the mayor (a wonderfully weasely Murray Hamilton), who would rather serve the killer shark “a smorgasbord” than frighten away tourism revenue.

-Then a hungry young filmmaker bursting with confidence, creativity and daring, Spielberg has never since exhibited the gleeful killer instinct he demonstrates in Jaws’ first act, which unapologetically claims the cinematic lives of a child and a dog (to that point pretty much taboo for major studio releases) and features an armrest-gripping scene wherein two would-be shark hunters seeking a reward attempt to hook the killer fish with a “holiday roast” (the shark takes the bait … and the dock from which the men cast it).
+Then a hungry young filmmaker bursting with confidence, creativity and daring, Spielberg has never since exhibited the killer instinct he demonstrates in Jaws, the first act alone of which claims the cinematic lives of a child and a dog (to that point pretty much taboo for major studio releases).

 After his own son has a close brush with the shark, the ocean-fearing Brody (“He hates the water,” his wife explains at one point, “there’s a clinical name for it…” “Drowning,” Brody interrupts) joins forces with Richard Dreyfuss’ petulant shark expert Hooper and Robert Shaw’s salty fisherman Quint to track and kill the beast.